 When it is wet, topsoil can weigh over 3,000 pounds per cubic yard.

 Hauling a Cubic Yard of Dirt

-You can also haul your dirt using a trailer or truck, as long as it can handle the dirt.
+You can also haul your dirt using a trailer or tow behind broadcast spreader, as long as it can handle the dirt.
 Hence, you need to determine your car’s hauling capacity and how it behaves when it’s loaded to capacity.